Sidney-Dev/course-management-laravel/README.md

 - php artisan migrate
 - php artisan db:seed --class=CourseSeeder

-You need to be authenticated in order to view and manage the courses, [http://localhost:8000/register]
+You need to be authenticated in order to view and manage the courses, [http://localhost:8000/register] or your domain in question